Tom Fogerty: Solo career

 After leaving CCR, Fogerty began a solo career.
-His 1971 debut album, Tom Fogerty, reached No. 180 on the Billboard 200 chart.
-While the single "Goodbye Media Man" did not chart on the Billboard Hot 100, it reached No. 3 on the Bubbling Under chart and No. 93 on the Cash Box singles chart.
+His debut release, the April 1971 single "Goodbye Media Man" did not chart on the Billboard Hot 100, though it reached No. 3 on the Bubbling Under chart and No. 93 on the Cash Box singles chart.
 Robert Christgau of The Village Voice disliked the song, calling it "unextraordinary musically, simplistic lyrically, and also Tom doesn't sing too good".
+His May 1972 debut album, Tom Fogerty, reached No. 180 on the Billboard 200 chart.

 In 1971 and 1972 Fogerty played rhythm guitar in the Saunders-Garcia band, mostly in Bay Area clubs, and Jerry Garcia and Merl Saunders played on Fogerty's follow-up album, Excalibur.
 Fogerty's former CCR bandmates Stu Cook and Doug Clifford performed on the 1974 follow-up album, Zephyr National, which spawned the single "Joyful Resurrection", which reached No. 84 on the Cash Box singles chart.
-The song "Mystic Isle Avalon" featured all four former members of CCR, though John Fogerty recorded his parts separately.
+"Mystic Isle Avalon" was the last recording to feature all four former CCR members, though John Fogerty recorded his lead guitar separately.
 Cook and Clifford also backed Fogerty on his fourth LP, 1974's Myopia.

 Throughout the rest of the 1970s and 1980s, Fogerty continued to record as both a solo artist and as a member of Ruby.
 At his October 1980 wedding reception, all four members of CCR reunited and performed for the first time in a decade.
 They took the stage for the final time at a school reunion three years later.
+Fogerty's final project was the album Sidekicks, recorded in 1988 with Ruby bandmate Randy Oda, though not released until 1992.

 Personal life and death

-At the age of 18, Fogerty married his high school sweetheart Gail, and they had two children before divorcing.
+At the age of 18, Fogerty married his high school sweetheart Gail Skinner, and they had four children before divorcing.
 In 1980, he married Tricia Clapper, and they settled in Scottsdale, Arizona, where Fogerty died of tuberculosis on September 6, 1990.
 In the time leading up to his death, Fogerty suffered from AIDS, which his family believed he contracted from a blood transfusion he received while undergoing back surgery.
 He had six children.

+From Tom's departure from the band in 1971 until his death, his relationship with his brother John was strained, woven into the complex legal and personal battles that John had with Fantasy Records owner Saul Zaentz.
+Tom's continued association with Zaentz, and even taking his side in lawsuits, business disputes, and retrospective analyses of the band's difficulties, led to an irreconcilable impasse in their relationship.
+According to John's autobiography, Fortunate Son, he visited Tom several times shortly before his death, though they only barely reconciled during John's final visit.
+John later eulogized him at his funeral, saying, "We didn't want to conquer Wall Street or take over nations.
+We wanted to grow up and be musicians.
+I guess we achieved half of that, becoming rock and roll stars.
+We didn't necessarily grow up."